What can we learn from the conformal noninvariance of the Klein-Gordon equation?: Revisiting the conformal invariance of Maxwell's equations

-Before displaying the conformal transformation of this equation, let us pause here to recall the gauge invariance of electromagnetism as it should also be checked in the conformal spacetime.
-Gauge invariance consists in the fact that by shifting the vector potential according to $A_\mu\rightarrow A_\mu+\nabla_\mu\chi$, for any smooth spacetime function $\chi(x)$, the electromagnetic tensor $F_{\mu\nu}$ and both Maxwell's equations remain invariant.
-To preserve this gauge invariance of electromagnetism in the presence of matter, however, the scalar field $\varphi(x)$ representing charged matter of elementary charge $e$ should be affected as well by acquiring an extra phase factor according to $\varphi\rightarrow e^{-\frac{ie}{\hbar c}\chi(x)}\varphi$, as can readily be checked by substitution into Eq.\,(\ref{KG+A}).

-By going to the conformal spacetime, Eq.\,(\ref{KG+A}) takes the form,
+By going to the conformal spacetime, Eq.\,(\ref{KG+A}) takes the form

 We easily see from this equation that gauge invariance is preserved in the conformal spacetime as well.
 The scalar $\varphi(x)$ in the conformal spacetime would still have to transform under that gauge transformation as $\varphi\rightarrow e^{-\frac{ie}{\hbar c}\chi(x)}\varphi$.
-Therefore, despite the nonlocality brought by the conformal transformation of spacetime on $\varphi(x)$, the gauge transformation of the latter is not altered.
-The reason is, of course, the fact that the vector potential $A_\mu$ remains conformally invariant.
-Now, in analogy with what we did to get Eq.\,(\ref{ConfKGCurrent}), we multiply both sides of Eq.\,(\ref{ConfKG+A}) by $\varphi^*$ and then we take the complex conjugate of the resulting equation and, finally, we subtract such an equation from the equation before complex conjugation, to arrive at the following result,
+Now, in analogy with what we did to get Eq.\,(\ref{ConfKGCurrent}), we multiply both sides of Eq.\,(\ref{ConfKG+A}) by $\varphi^*$ and then we take the complex conjugate of the resulting equation and, finally, we subtract such an equation from the equation before complex conjugation, to arrive at the following result: